Silicon nanocavity has high quality factor in small space

 Physicists at the University of Rochester (Rochester, NY), Ecole Polytechnique Federale de Lausanne (Lausanne, Switzerland), and the Universita di Pavia (Pavia, Italy) have created a silicon nanocavity that allows light to be trapped ten times longer than in other similarly-sized optical cavities.

-Physicists at the University of Rochester (Rochester, NY), Ecole Polytechnique Federale de Lausanne (Lausanne, Switzerland), and the Universita di Pavia (Pavia, Italy) have created a silicon nanocavity that allows light to be trapped ten times longer than in other similarly-sized optical cavities.1 The cavity had a quality factor Q of 2 x 106.
+Physicists at the University of Rochester (Rochester, NY), Ecole Polytechnique Federale de Lausanne (Lausanne, Switzerland), and the Universita di Pavia (Pavia, Italy) have created a silicon nanocavity that allows light to be trapped ten times longer than in other similarly-sized optical cavities.1 The cavity had a quality factor Q of 2 × 106.

-The nanocavity -- a nanostructured region of a silicon wafer -- holds light for a period of nanoseconds.
+The nanocavity—a nanostructured region of a silicon wafer—holds light for a period of nanoseconds.
 Typically light would travel several meters in that time, but instead the nanostructure confined light in a micrometer-sized region.
 Such nanostructures can be important components in nanophotonics circuits.

 Until now, researchers have been using educated-guess procedures to design light-trapping nanostructures.
 However, in this case, the researchers used a numerical technique that lead to the design improvement.
 Their computational approach allowed them to search for the optimal combination of parameters among thousands of realizations using a genetic algorithm.